iterative/terraform-provider-iterative/docs/guides/getting-started.md

 This command will:

-1. Download the specified `directory` from the cloud.
+1. Download the specified results `directory` from the cloud.
 2. Delete all the created cloud resources.

 ## Viewing Task Results

-The specified `directory` should contain a file named `greeting.txt` with the text `Hello, World!` inside.
+In the example above, the specified results `directory` should contain a file named `greeting.txt` containing the text `Hello, World!`